api-platform/docs/core/filters.md

 }
 ```

-Given that the collection endpoint is `/offers`, you can filter offers by boolean with the following query: `/offers?sold=1`.
+Given that the collection endpoint is `/offers`, you can filter offers with the following query: `/offers?sold=1`.

 It will return all offers with `sold` equals `1`.